p2slugs/innovationproject/README.md

 ### College Board and Crossover visibility

+### Code Review Focus
+See our tickets listed above with links to code.

 ## Big Tickets Week of February 8 - Crossover
 ### Ingredients Page
 Users can get indredients which they can makes recipes with.
 The ingredients will be shown on a different page and kept track of how many the user has.
 The ticket can be found [here](https://github.com/p2slugs/recipebox/projects/1#card-54620246).(eva)